|

 M-65 280mm field artillery piece

-The gun travelled suspended between the front and rear custom transporter tractors, each with its own 365 hp engine, independently driven much like an aerial ladder fire truck.
+The gun traveled suspended between the front and rear custom transporter tractors, each with its own 365 hp engine, independently driven much like an aerial ladder fire truck.
 The speed of the transporter on the open road was about 30 mph, but its weight of 76 tons precluded it from crossing unreinforced bridges or driving on soft roads.
+The gun was initially designated T131 and the carriage was T72.

 Once deployed, the gun sat on a turntable pedestal and three jacks.
 The tremendous firing forces were absorbed by a double recoil system.
 Both the gun tube and the heavy carriage moved separately with the recoil, reducing the overall recoil distance to a minimum.
 This system removed the requirement for any prior excavation work reducing setup time.